charlie-gallagher/cpu/README.md

 - "D" Direct, or absolute, addressing
 - "I" Indirect addressing
 - "M" Immediate addressing

+Notably, I haven't written any instructions for the stack, so if you want that type of behavior you'll have to implement it in software.

 ```
 ADD_D       Add number to accumulator